 Center for Legal Advocacy v.
 Bicha

-For 11 years, Colorado Lawyers Committee volunteers have been litigating against the Colorado Department of Human Services.
-The suit was filed on behalf of thousands of individuals with mental illness and developmental disabilities who have waited or are waiting in Colorado jails for unconscionable amounts of time to be evaluated for competency to proceed to hearing/trial or to receive court ordered competency restoration.
+For 11 years, Colorado Lawyers Committee volunteers have been litigating against the Colorado Department of Human Services on behalf of thousands of individuals with mental illness and developmental disabilities who have waited or are waiting in Colorado jails for unconscionable amounts of time to be evaluated for competency to proceed to hearing/trial or to receive court ordered competency restoration.
 These individuals cannot proceed with defending the criminal accusations against them, until they are evaluated and/or receive treatment so they can participate in their criminal cases.
-The result is they end up being warehoused in jails, deteriorating, without care, and many are held in jail far longer than any sentence would have been imposed on them (if any).
-The Colorado Department of Human Services is required to provide these services in a timely manner per Colorado Law and the United States Constitution.
+As a result, they end up being warehoused in jails, deteriorating, without care; many are held in jail far longer than any sentence would have been imposed on them (if any).
+The Colorado Department of Human Services’ failure to timely provide these services is a violation of Colorado Law and the United States Constitution.

 Civil Rights/Land Rights

 Lobato v.
 Taylor

 The Taylor Ranch litigation (Lobato v.
 Taylor) involves the right of landowners in the San Luis Valley to access a 77,500-acre mountainous parcel known as the Taylor Ranch.
 This right was created in the mid-1800’s when settlers on the Sangre de Cristo Land Grant, then a part of Mexico, were promised access to the mountainous regions near their homes for uses necessary for their survival.
 More than 100 years later, Jack Taylor purchased and fenced off the land.